 UR Medicine's Sports and Spine Rehabilitation is an outpatient sports medicine clinic that is in the Department of Orthopaedics & Physical Performance at the University of Rochester Medical Center.
 The University of Rochester Medical Center was founded in 1921 by Abraham Flexner, Rush Rhees, and George Eastman with the affirmation that the Medical Center would practice "Medicine of the Highest Order."
 A few years later in 1925, the University of Rochester School of Medicine and Dentistry opened with the support of Rush Rhees to make the school "unquestionably of the first class."
 Although the Medical Center and School of Medicine and Dentistry were founded many years ago, the original principles have endured and continue to influence the individuals who work at the University today.

-Develop Board Certified Clinical Specialists in Sports Physical Therapy who excel as members of the sports medicine team, demonstrate advanced clinical reasoning, and effective teaching strategies for the active sports medicine population in their communities.
+Develop Board Certified Clinical Specialists in Orthopaedic Physical Therapy who excel as members of a collaborative healthcare team, demonstrate advanced clinical reasoning, and effective teaching strategies for the population in their community.

-The goals of the Sports Residency Program are to educate physical therapists to:
+The goals of the Orthopaedic Residency Program are to educate physical therapists to:

 ABPTS Specialty Exam Pass Rate: 100%

 Credentialing: The residency program is credentialed by the American Physical Therapy Association (APTA).

 Length of Study: 12 Months